Tapas14102000/CryptoContact/README.md

-# SmartContactManager
+# CryptoContact
-A very efficient way of managing your contacts in a very secured way.
+A very efficient way of managing your contacts in a very secured environment.

 This application is built to provide our user an experience of our excellent UI design and storing and accessing their contacts in a very secured way.
 Security is the main reason that makes this website different from others.